launchbadge/sqlx/sqlx-cli/README.md

 #### Force building in offline mode

+The presence of a `DATABASE_URL` environment variable will take precedence over the presence of `sqlx-data.json`, meaning SQLx will default to building against a database if it can.
 To make sure an accidentally-present `DATABASE_URL` environment variable or `.env` file does not result in `cargo build` (trying to) access the database, you can set the `SQLX_OFFLINE` environment variable to `true`.